jpartain89/Software-Install-Guides/docs/virtualbox/virtualbox-autostart.rst

   sudo ln -s  \
     "/Library/Application Support/VirtualBox/LaunchDaemons/org.virtualbox.startup.plist"
-    /Library/LaunchDaemons
+    /Library/LaunchDaemons/

-Make SURE you include the quotation marks around the first file location, as, if you'll notice, the text includes an unescaped space.
+Make sure you include the quotation marks around the first file location, as, if you'll notice, the text includes an unescaped space.
 With the quotes, you don't have to include the ``\`` to make it read the space.

 .. note::

-  In case you aren't sure, the extra \ are how you tell the linux command line "Don't run this code yet, even though I am pressing enter or return!".
+  In case you aren't sure, the extra  - \ - is how you tell the linux command line "Don't run this code yet, even though I am pressing enter or return!".
 Its basically a newline-signifier.
-You'll notice it way way more often in how-to's, where it is an attempt to break up the code, so its easier to see, visually for you.
+You'll notice it way way more often in how-to's, where it is an attempt to break up the code so its easier to see, visually, for you.

 Edit The .plist
 ===============

-And, next we make our edits to ``/Library/LaunchDaemons/org.virtualbox.vboxautostart.plist``
+And next we make our edits to ``/Library/LaunchDaemons/org.virtualbox.startup.plist``

 I'm unsure of what the actual defaults in the file are, but make sure they match the following: